 20.1 (4) \$1,000 for a job placement credit payable to an eligible employer after a person 20.2 receiving assistance under this subdivision has been employed by the eligible employer for 20.3 at least 12 consecutive months as a full-time employee.
-20.4 (e) No more than \$5,000 in aggregate benefits under this subdivision may be paid to or 20.5 on behalf of an individual in one fiscal year.
+20.4 (e) No more than \$5,000 in aggregate benefits under this subdivision may be paid to on 20.5 on behalf of an individual in one fiscal year.
 20.6 (f) If an eligible person receives benefits under subdivision 5 or 5b, the eligible person's 20.7 aggregate benefits under this subdivision and subdivisions 5 and 5b must not exceed \$10,000 20.8 \$15,000 in the eligible person's lifetime.
 20.9 (g) Assistance for apprenticeship expenses and on-the-job training is available for 20.10 qualifying programs, which must, at a minimum, meet the following criteria: 20.11 (1) the training must be with an eligible employer; 20.12 (2) the training must be documented and reported; 20.13 (3) the training must reasonably be expected to lead to an entry-level position; and 20.14 (4) the position must require at least six months of training to become fully trained.
 20.15 Sec.
 8. Minnesota Statutes 2022, section 197.791, subdivision 7, is amended to read: 20.16 Subd.
-7. Additional professional or educational benefits. (a) The commissioner shall 20.17 develop and implement a program to administer a portion of the Minnesota GI Bill program 20.18 to pay additional benefit amounts to eligible persons as provided under this subdivision.
-20.19 (b) A person is eligible for additional benefits under this subdivision if the person is: 20.20 (1) a veteran who is serving or has served honorably in any branch or unit of the United 20.21 States armed forces at any time; 20.22 (2) a nonveteran who has served honorably for a total of five years or more cumulatively 20.23 as a member of the Minnesota National Guard or any other active or reserve component of 20.24 the United States armed forces, and any part of that service occurred on or after September 20.25 11, 2001; 20.26 (3) the surviving spouse or child of a person who has served in the military and who has 20.27 died as a direct result of that military service, only if the surviving spouse or child is eligible 20.28 to receive federal education benefits under United States Code, title 38, chapter 33, as 20.29 amended, or United States Code, title 38, chapter 35, as amended; or 20.30 (4) the spouse or child of a person who has served in the military at any time and who has a total and permanent service-connected disability as rated by the United States Veterans
+7. Additional professional or educational benefits. (a) The commissioner shal 20.17 develop and implement a program to administer a portion of the Minnesota GI Bill program 20.18 to pay additional benefit amounts to eligible persons as provided under this subdivision.
+20.19 (b) A person is eligible for additional benefits under this subdivision if the person is: 20.20 (1) a veteran who is serving or has served honorably in any branch or unit of the United 20.21 States armed forces at any time; 20.22 (2) a nonveteran who has served honorably for a total of five years or more cumulatively 20.23 as a member of the Minnesota National Guard or any other active or reserve component or 20.24 the United States armed forces, and any part of that service occurred on or after September 20.25 11, 2001; 20.26 (3) the surviving spouse or child of a person who has served in the military and who has 20.27 died as a direct result of that military service, only if the surviving spouse or child is eligible 20.28 to receive federal education benefits under United States Code, title 38, chapter 33, as 20.29 amended, or United States Code, title 38, chapter 35, as amended; or has a total and permanent service-connected disability as rated by the United States Veterans